ElenaShe000/MARCS/README.md

 doi:10.5194/hess-21-2559-2017, 2017.
 Shevnina, E. and Gaidukova E.V.: Hydrological probabilistic model MARCS and its application to simulate the probability density functions of multi-year maximal runoff: the Russian Arctic as a case of study, in: The Interconnected Arctic, Springer International Publishing, 77–87, doi: 10.1007/978-3-319-57532-2_8, 2017.
+Shevnina E & Silaev A. 2018.
+The probabilistic hydrological model MARCS (MARkov Chain System): the theoretical basis for the core version 0.2, doi: 10.5194/gmd-2018-108.